Table of contents

 We’ve completely reworked all charts, graphs, and supported functionality on mobile, too.

-Previously you could track multi-dimensional metrics like these using a pie chart, a great visualization, however one that doesn’t allow the level of granularity to be able to identify spikes (or drops) in performance on a daily or weekly basis.
+Previously, you could track multi-dimensional metrics like these using a pie chart.
+While it’s a useful visualization, it doesn’t offer the granularity needed to spot daily or weekly performance changes.

 In this line graph, you’re seeing sessions by channel tracked month-to-date.
 As you can see, the multi-dimensional line graph provides greater insight into the highs and lows of your month.
 This can inspire more productive dialogue around adjustments that can be made.